“I don’t really think in terms of obstacles. My biggest obstacle is always myself.”

 We now have a signed 2 year lease in hand.
 We are moving out of our home after Christmas and the new tenants are moving in on January 15th.
 The house was our last major obstacle before our sailing voyage, and for now, that problem has been resolved.

 Family and friends are coming by to pick up the last few remaining items we have.
-Every room has a strange new sound to them as the lack of furniture has cleared the way for echo’s to bounce off the walls.
+Every room has a strange new sound to them as the lack of furniture has cleared the way for echo’s to bounce off the soundproofing walls.
+We need to do moveable wall maintenance before the new owners come in.